b3h1ndy0u/SuperDox/README.md

     python clatscope_info_tool.py

 ## Usage
 When you run the script, it will present you with a menu.
-Simply type the number corresponding to the function you wish to use and follow the on-screen prompts.
+Simply type the number corresponding to the function you wish to use, and follow the on-screen prompts.
 For example:

 - **IP Info Search** – Option [1]
 - **Deep Account Search** – Option [2]